Auto-Owners Insurance

 Auto-Owners Insurance Group is a mutual insurance company that provides life, home, car and business insurance.
 Its policies are sold exclusively through local and independent insurance agents within their 26 operating states.

 History

 In 1916, Vern V. Moulton and four other associates organized Auto-Owners Insurance Company in Mount Pleasant, Michigan.
 In 1917, the company moved its headquarters to Lansing, Michigan where the home office has remained.

 Auto-Owners began writing insurance in Indiana, its first state outside of Michigan, in 1935.
 It now offers insurance in 26 states through local, independent insurance agents.

 The company has been a member of the Fortune 500 since 2003.
 In 2020, Auto-Owners Insurance was listed at number 320.

+As of 2025, Auto-Owners Insurance was listed at number 270.